Daniel-Lmv/Sql-Intelligent-Tutor/README.md

 ## 📖 Overview

-SQL AI Tutor is an Intelligent Tutoring System developed to support SQL education through adaptive learning techniques.
+SQL Intelligent Tutor is an Intelligent Tutoring System developed to support SQL education through adaptive learning techniques.

 Unlike traditional learning platforms, the system first evaluates the student's knowledge using a diagnostic assessment and then recommends personalized learning paths.